katie-barnes/test_variantcheck/README.md

 -b: Batch name, will determine name of multisample VCF and output text file

 Output:
-- A multisample VCF containing all samples for which the specified SNPs are present and of sufficient quality (FILTER column equal to PASS).
+- A multisample compressed VCF containing all samples for which the specified SNPs are present and of sufficient quality (FILTER column equal to PASS).
 - A text file with each variant queried as a row and each sample as a column.
 Each entry is either Y/Y (SNP present and QC PASS), Y/X (SNP present but not passed QC)